wp-plugins/jw-player-plugin-for-wordpress/readme.txt

 Additionally, all the embedding, skinning and scripting functionalities of JW Player are at your disposal thrugh this plugin.
 See our <a href='http://www.longtailvideo.com/support/jw-player/' target='_blank'>JW Player Support Overview</a> for a full reference of JW Player.

 == Changelog ==

+= 2.0.4 =

+* BUG: Quick fix of issue with ampersands in external urls.
+* BUG: Quick fix of issue with inserting images via the media library.

 = 2.0.3 =